 As you spend more, you get a bike with a lighter frame and more refined equipment.

 At this price range, you should expect hydraulic disc brakes rather than the cable operated variety.
 They need much less maintenance and tend to be more powerful.

 The tyres fitted should have a pronounced tread profile that’s designed for proper off-road use and should be made from a softer rubber compound than basic tyres, giving better grip in the wet.
-You can use your thumbnail to press the tread to assess how soft different tyres are.

-A suspension fork with a smooth and controlled action should be fitted.
+A suspension fork with a smooth and controlled action should also be fitted.
 To test this, give the fork a good bounce and it should compress easily and return smoothly.
 If it makes nasty noises or returns rapidly — like a pogo stick — give it a wide berth.